March 27, 2026

 Purpose of Customs Clearance

-Customs clearance serves below primary functions: revenue protection through duties and taxes, trade facilitation via streamlined procedures, and enforcement of non-tariff measures like quotas or prohibitions.
-It operates under the WTO Trade Facilitation Agreement (TFA), which mandates risk-based assessments over routine inspections to minimize delays.
+Customs clearance serves the following primary functions: revenue protection through duties and taxes, trade facilitation via streamlined procedures, and enforcement of non‑tariff measures like quotas or prohibitions.
+It operates under the WTO Trade Facilitation Agreement (TFA), which mandates risk‑based assessments over routine inspections to minimize delays.

 Revenue collection forms the cornerstone of customs clearance, ensuring governments receive accurate duties, taxes, and fees on cross‑border trade to fund public services and protect domestic industries.